vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/readme.md

 ::: tip
 The purpose of introducing the resolve function is to give you full hints through TS's Interface and JSDoc when you edit the configuration.

-At the same time, the resolve function will also complete some default configurations for your current configuration items when you preview or package the project, reducing the calculation pressure when rendering the website.
+At the same time, the resolve function will also complete some default configurations for your current configuration which will pass directly to vuepress.
 :::

 ### FAQ

-If your project does not use typescript, you may also need to install typescript:
+If you do not have typescript package in your project, you may also need to install it:

 ```bash
 npm i -D typescript
 ```

-And create a `tsconfig.json` file in your root directory
+And then create a `tsconfig.json` file in your root directory:

 ```json
 {